 - 11.1.
 Up to 23 players may be entered on the start list (11 starters and 12 substitutes).
-Up to a maximum of five (5) substitutes may take the place of the selected players at any time during the match.
+Up to a maximum of five (5) substitutes may take place at any time during the match.
 The start list shall be signed by the head coach. - 11.2.
-The numbers and names on the players' shirts must correspond with the numbers and names indicated on the start list (numbers 1-23 only).
-All goalkeepers and the captain must be identified as such, number 1 shirt must be reserved for one of the goalkeepers.
+The numbers on the players' shirts must correspond with the numbers indicated on the start list (numbers 1-23 only).
+All goalkeepers and the captain must be identified as such, the number 1 shirt must be reserved for one of the goalkeepers. - 11.3.
+Teams must arrive at the stadium at the latest 90 minutes prior to kick-off and return their start list to the Venue Coordinator at the latest 90 minutes prior to kick-off.
+Teams will receive a copy of the start list 75 minutes prior to kick off.

-- 11.3.
-Teams must arrive to the stadium at latest 90 minutes prior to kick-off and return their start list to the Venue Coordinator at the latest 90 minutes prior to kick-off.
-Teams will receive a copy of the start list 75 minutes prior to kick off. - 11.4.
+- 11.4.
 After the start lists have been completed, signed by the head coach, and returned to the Venue Coordinator and, if the match has not yet kicked off, the following instructions apply: - 11.4.1.
-If any of the starting 11 players listed on the start list are not able to start the match for any reason, they may be replaced by any of the 12 substitutes.
+If any of the starting eleven (11) players listed on the start list are not able to start the match for any reason, they may be replaced by any of the twelve (12) substitutes.
 The replaced player(s) may no longer take part in the match, and the quota of substitute players shall be reduced accordingly.
 During the match, five players may still be substituted. - 11.4.2.
 If any of the substitutes listed on the start list are not able to be fielded for any reason, the player(s) concerned may not be replaced on the bench by an additional player, which means that the quota of substitutes shall be reduced accordingly.
-During the match, five players may still be substituted. - 11.5.
+During the match, five (5) players may still be substituted. - 11.5.
 Although no longer eligible to play as a substitute, the injured or ill player who was removed from the start list may be seated on the substitutes' bench, and if so, would then also be eligible for doping control selection. - 11.6.
 No more than 23 people (11 officials and 12 substitutes) shall be allowed to sit on the substitutes' bench.
-The names of these officials must be indicated on the "Officials on the Substitutes' Bench" form to be provided to the Concacaf Venue Coordinator.
-A suspended player or official will not be allowed in The Competitions area (i.e., locker room and/or tunnel), field of play or sit on the substitutes' bench. - 11.7.
+The names of these officials must be submitted via COMET to the Concacaf Venue Coordinator.
+A suspended player or official will not be allowed in The Competitions area (i.e., locker room and/or tunnel), field of play, sit in the technical seats or on the substitutes' bench. - 11.7.
 Team officials and substitutes shall remain within the technical area during the match except in special circumstances, e.g., a physiotherapist/doctor entering the field of play, with referee's permission, to assess an injured player.
 Team officials and substitutes who fail to abide by the aforementioned provision can be sanctioned and reported to the Disciplinary Committee. - 11.8.
-Concacaf shall issue each of the official Team Delegation Members with an accreditation during The Competition. - 11.9.
-Injured players who are replaced up until 24 hours before the kick-off of their team's first group stage match must return their accreditation to Concacaf.
-Accordingly, players who have returned their accreditation shall no longer be considered members of the Official Team Delegation list. - 11.10.
-The PMAs shall ensure that all accreditation data required by Concacaf is submitted by the deadline stipulated by Concacaf.
-Further details including accreditations and other particular items will be outlined in the relevant Concacaf circular letter.
+The Host Member Association shall issue each of the official Team Delegation Members with an accreditation during The Competition.